Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FIRMWARE.md

 out of their sockets.

 The manufacture supplied software for the XGPro runs on windows only.
-There is an opensource project on [GitLab](https://gitlab.com/DavidGriffith/minipro) that you can clone, build and use to program your chips.
+There is an open source project on [GitLab](https://gitlab.com/DavidGriffith/minipro) that you can clone, build and use to program your chips.
 Follow the usage instructions in that repository.